What our Big Bang Theory lesson plan includes

 Options for Lesson

 There are a few suggestions in the “Options for Lesson” section of the classroom procedure page that you could incorporate if you wish.
 One idea is to allow students to work in small groups for the activity instead of in pairs.
 (You can adjust the activity instructions accordingly.)
-After students complete their plays, you could have them vote for the best, most creative, etc. play among the class.
+After students complete their plays, you could have them vote for the best or most creative play among the class.
 Another option is for students to write a paper from the perspective of a particle from a planet or star.
 One more idea is to turn some of the two-person plays into large productions with scenery, actions, and so on.
-If you choose to do this, consider having students extend the stories and assigning students to work on props, work on costumes, etc.
+If you choose to do this, consider having students extend the stories and assigning students to work on props, work on costumes, or other roles related to the play.

 BIG BANG THEORY LESSON PLAN WORKSHEETS